dervism/java-archetype/README.md

 # A simple Maven Java archetype

-Generates a Java project with
+Generates a Maven Java project with

-- JDK 15 - with preview features enabled
+- JDK 16 - with preview features enabled
 - Complete Maven setup with resources folders
 - JUnit 5